- BSX Insight

 The compression method helps to reduce swelling.

 Elevation.
 Combining compression and elevation is a great way of reducing swelling and edema.
-For maximum effectiveness, position your leg higher than the level at which the heart is.
+For maximum effectiveness, position your leg higher than the heart’s level.

 Treatment for Grade 2 and Grade 3